 HOW TO PROPAGATE BOX HEDGING PLANTS

 Label them and water with a dilute fungicide.
-Over-winter in a cold frame or cool greenhouse then, come the spring, plant out into individual pots.
+Over-winter in a cold frame or cool greenhouse then come the spring plant them out into individual pots.
 Within a year or so you will have plants of an ideal size suitable for creating new box hedging.
 Not only would you be saving a small fortune from buying Box plants at your local nursery or garden centre, you will also have the satisfaction of knowing that you produced them yourself.